 Lighting fireworks is a cherished Independence Day tradition that families all across Florida look forward to watching each year.
 Although the illuminated sky brings such joy to both children and adults, fireworks can be quite dangerous.
 You must handle fireworks with care to ensure everyone’s safety.

-Fireworks accidents result in thousands of injuries every year.
-In the month surrounding July 4th, the U.S. Consumer Product Safety Commission reports, about 240 people are sent to the ER every day with fireworks-related injuries.
+Fireworks accidents result in thousands of injuries each year.
+In 2017, there was a total of 8 deaths and 13,000 injuries due to fireworks.
+Two-thirds of those injuries occur around the July Fourth holiday.
+The U.S. Consumer Product Safety Commission reported that during the month surrounding 4th of July, about 240 people are sent to the ER every day with fireworks-related injuries.

 Leave the Fireworks Extravaganza to the Pros

-The safest way to enjoy 4th of July fireworks is to attend a public show conducted by seasoned professionals.
-But don’t get too close … The Red Cross recommends that spectators stay at least 500 feet away from the show.
+The safest way to enjoy the 4th of July fireworks is to attend a public show conducted by seasoned professionals.
+But don’t get too close, the Red Cross recommends that spectators stay at least 500 feet away from the show.